janbar/BLOC/README.md

 ```
 Or run a sample script as follow.
 ```
-for i in 2 to 1000 loop
+for i in 1 to 1000 loop
     b=true;
-    for j in 2 to i/2 loop
+    for j in 2 to i/2 asc loop
         if i%j == 0 then b=false; break; end if;
     end loop;
     if b then print i; end if;